 Jump To Specific Topic:

-But it is a difficult time for both the parents and children.
-In fact, parents who think they have the most adorable and obedient kids tend to change their tune when their offspring become teens.
+Teenage is not bad.
+Adolescence can be a challenging time for both parents and children.
+In fact, parents who think they have the mostpolite, easygoing child may be startled by the dramatic changes that occur during the teenage years.
 So what changes when children enter their adolescent years?

 A lot!
-They go through significant physical and hormonal changes, leaving them confused.
+They go through significant physical and hormonal changes.
 But you can make their teen years less chaotic and more fun with these tips for parenting teenagers, from MomJunction.

 A child becomes an adolescent and also hits puberty during the teen years.
 So yes, they are going through a lot of change, and that can be scary!
 Your teen may not be at his or her best when they are trying to come to terms with the changes.
 How they behave around you, talk to you and deal with you and the rest of the world also changes.